 Building a log cabin is also a very ambitious project to plan.
 Don’t worry, though—we’re here to help.
 Before you embark on your log cabin building adventure, read through this quick guide.
 We’ll tell you how to prepare and give a general rundown for putting the pieces together.

-Some stuff you’ll want to get help from contractors (such as roofing), but the rest is something you can attempt Paul Bunyan style.
+Some stuff you’ll want to get help from.
+Don’t be afraid to check with a local roofing contractor to get the best advice or bids from them, but the rest is something you can attempt Paul Bunyan style.

 1. Before You Get Started

 Building a log cabin is a strenuous and complicated task that takes a long time to complete.
 It’s essential to do as much planning as possible beforehand.
 Otherwise, the results could be disastrous, wasting a lot of time and money.

 Ensure you have a detailed floor plan drawn up in advance to account for all the rooms, doors, windows, and any other features.
 This blueprint will also help you plan your budget and determine what materials you’ll need and how much of them.